MicrosoftDocs/fabric-docs/docs/onelake/onelake-shortcuts.md

 ## What workloads can access shortcuts?

 Any workload (1p or 3p) that can access data in OneLake can utilize shortcuts.
 Through the OneLake API, shortcuts just appear as another folder in the lake.
-This allows Spark, SQL, Kusto and Analysis Services to all utilize shortcuts when querying data.
+This allows Spark, SQL, Real-Time Analytics and Analysis Services to all utilize shortcuts when querying data.

 **Spark:**